EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 ### Important fixes for unexpected behaviors

 <strong>NOTE 1</strong>: Google maps requires that the width and height of the map are _explicitly set in the style attribute_.
-It doesn't have to be in pixels — I'm using dvw and dvh units — but it **has to be in a `style=` attribute**. <em>Putting it in `className=` will not work!</em>
+It doesn't have to be in pixels — I'm using dvw and dvh units — but it has to be in a **`style=` attribute**. <em>Putting it in `className=` will not work!</em>

-<strong>NOTE 2</strong>: By default, Google makes certain locations like public parks clickable.
+<strong>NOTE 2</strong>: Google makes certain locations like public parks clickable by default.
 That can lead to unexpected results if you have a map pin near one of these locations. `clickableIcons: false` fixes that.

-<strong>NOTE 3</strong>: [Embedded maps may have a missing row of map tiles on the bottom row.](https://stackoverflow.com/questions/41544151/google-maps-missing-row-of-tiles-on-chrome) It's been an issue for years.
+<strong>NOTE 3</strong>: [Embedded maps may have a missing row of map tiles on the bottom row.](https://stackoverflow.com/questions/41544151/google-maps-missing-row-of-tiles-on-chrome) It's been a known bug for years.
 That style declaration fixes it.

-### What’s this about next/dynamic?
+### What’s next/dynamic?

 Google Maps introduces a lot of dependencies into your project.
-By using `next/dynamic`, this stuff is kept outside your usual site javascript payload, and only loaded on demand.
+By using `next/dynamic`, this stuff is kept outside your normal site javascript payload, and is only loaded on demand.

 Technically it’s not necessary; you may need to remove that if you’re using a completely static NextJS build.